-In July 2006, IHL and certain of the other Group companies (such other companies being the "Sellers") entered into a five-year $\[\in \]$ 1,500.0 million receivables securitization facility (as amended, supplemented, varied, novated, extended or replaced from time to time, the "Securitization Program").
-The margins on amounts drawn and the commitment fee on amounts undrawn under the Securitization Program have been amended from time to time, most recently on December 13, 2017 in respect of the margins and on December 14, 2015 in respect of the commitment fee.
-On December 14, 2015, amongst other things, the Securitization Program was updated to include certain newly incorporated Group entities as Sellers.
-The overall facility amount has also been amended from time to time, most recently to $\[\in \]$ 800.0 million pursuant to an amendment deed dated December 14, 2015.
-On December 17, 2021, the scheduled termination date for the facility was extended to December 31, 2024.
+IHL and certain of the other Group companies (such other companies being the "Sellers") entered into a receivables securitization facility (as amended, supplemented, varied, novated, extended or replaced from time to time, the "Securitization Program").
+The margins on amounts drawn and the commitment fee on amounts undrawn under the Securitization Program have been amended from time to time, most recently on December 21, 2023.
+The overall facility amount has also been amended from time to time, most recently to €800.0 million pursuant to an amendment deed dated December 14, 2015.
+On December 21, 2023, the scheduled termination date for the facility was extended to December 31, 2026.
 The Securitization Program complies with the terms for a Permitted Receivables Securitization as defined in the Senior Secured Term Loans Agreement.